 The Winter Festival of Lights at the famous Oglebay Resort is one of the largest holiday light shows not just in West Virginia, but in the whole country.
 Each year it draws more than one million visitors.
 Founded in 1985, the Winter Festival of Lights covers over three hundred acres of twinkling lights over a six-mile (10-km) drive-through.
 The best displays include animated Snowflake Tunnel, a Candy Cane Wreath, The Twelve Days of Christmas, and the huge Polyhedron Star.
 There are up to one hundred lighted attractions consisting of over one million LED lights.

 Celebration of Lights at Morris Park, Fairmont (November 22–December 28, 2019)

 Every winter, Fairmont, West Virginia, puts on over 475 lighted holiday displays for everyone to enjoy.
-These displays decorate the road around Morris Park on Pleasant Valley Road, creating a 2-km (1.3-mi) drive through.
+These displays decorate the road around Morris Park on Pleasant Valley Road, creating a two-kilometer (1.3-mi) drive through.
 Celebration of Lights attracts thousands of families that come to have a fun evening and enjoy the spirit of Christmas.
 Other attractions include Market in the Park, Reindeer 5K Run, Walkers Night for those who want to explore the display on foot, and Glow Bowl IV Disc Golf.